Common Gateway Interface: Security

-This was the first widespread example of a new type of Web based attack, where unsanitized data from Web users could lead to execution of code on a Web server.
+This was the first widespread example of a new type of Web-based attack called code injection, where unsanitized data from Web users could lead to execution of code on a Web server.
 Because the example code was installed by default, attacks were widespread and led to a number of security advisories in early 1996.

 Alternatives

 For each incoming HTTP request, a Web server creates a new CGI process for handling it and destroys the CGI process after the HTTP request has been handled.
-Creating and destroying a process can consume much more CPU and memory than the actual work of generating the output of the process, especially when the CGI program still needs to be interpreted by a virtual machine.
+Creating and destroying a process can consume more CPU time and memory resources than the actual work of generating the output of the process, especially when the CGI program still needs to be interpreted by a virtual machine.
 For a high number of HTTP requests, the resulting workload can quickly overwhelm the Web server.

-The overhead involved in CGI process creation and destruction can be reduced by the following techniques:
+The computational overhead involved in CGI process creation and destruction can be reduced by the following techniques: